First tips & ideas for fun water games with children

 Step-by-step instructions:

-Can shooting
+Can knockdown

 • a small table or a large box